 Seven Points to Your Responsibility Code

-- Always stay in control and be able to stop or avoid other people and objects.
+- Always stay in control and be able to stop or avoid other people or objects.

 - People ahead of you have the right of way.
 It is your responsibility to avoid them.

-- You must not stop in a place that will obstruct a trail or where you are not clearly visible from above.
+- You must not stop where you obstruct a trail or are not visible from above.